This article is for administrators.

 For live streaming patterns:

-However, if you have network constraints that require you to restrict traffic, you can whitelist Meet’s media servers.
-These IP ranges are used exclusively for Meet so you can identify video meeting traffic used with your organization’s G Suite account and deprioritize Hangouts traffic from consumer accounts.
+These IP ranges are used exclusively for Meet to identify video meeting traffic used with your organization’s Google Workspace accounts and to deprioritize Meet traffic from consumer accounts.

-Whitelist Meet's media servers using the following set of IP ranges:
+Allow access to Meet's media servers using the following set of IP ranges and SNI:

 - IPv6: 2001:4860:4864:5::0/64